 The term “reasonable accommodation” includes:

-While the general rule is that an employer may not ask you about a disability before offering you a job, here is an exception: Some employers are required to invite applicants to voluntarily identify themselves as disabled, but only for the purposes of their affirmative action program measures.
-Some employers participate in programs that encourage affirmative action to benefit people with disabilities.
-These employers are required to clearly inform you that the information collected will be used only in connection with their affirmative action efforts, that the information will be kept confidential, and that if you choose not to disclose your disability status, that decision will not affect you in a negative way.
-The information you provide is required to be kept out of the application process.
+There is an exception to the general rule against asking about a disability before offering you a job.
+Some employers invite applicants to identify themselves as having a disability for the purposes of an affirmative action program.
+These programs are meant to benefit people with disabilities.
+The employer must make clear the information you provide will be used only for that purpose, and will be kept confidential.
+They must also explain that choosing not to disclose your disability status will not affect you in a negative way.
+Any information you provide in response must be kept out of the application process.

 Various agencies enforce these laws in Oregon.
 For more information on enforcing the rights of people with disabilities, visit the “Other Resources” section of the Oregon State Bar disabilities law information page.

 Legal editors: Caitlin Dolan and Megan Dolan, December 2020